asyncapi/modelina/examples/xsd-to-typescript/README.md

-# C# generate records
+# Generate TypeScript models from XSD

-Simple example showing how to generate C# records
+This example shows you how to generate TypeScript models from an XSD (XML Schema Definition) file.

 ## How to run this example